Hillside Mission Cemetery E0410 Rd, Skiatook, OK 74070

 Rear of the cemetery under an oak tree.

-A woman who liked in the township kept her husbands body after he passed away.
+A woman in the township kept her husband’s body after he passed away.
 Using black magic, she attempted to bring him back to life.
 The town came to bury the body on multiple occasions.
 Each time the witch would go to the cemetery and dig up her dead husband.
 She would drag the corpse back to their home.
 The township finally entombed the husband’s coffin in a casing of concrete.
-The legend says that the witch haunts the grave.
-Noises such as screams and footsteps can be heard near the grave.
-Other reports say that rocks are hurled towards anyone that disturbs the grave.
-A curse was said to be placed upon the grave by the witch.
-Anyone who touches it will be possessed by a demon.
+The legend says that the witch haunts the tomb, and noises such as screams and footsteps can be heard near the grave.
+Other reports say that rocks are hurled towards anyone that disturbs the tomb.
+A curse was supposedly placed upon the grave by the witch, and anyone who touches it will be possessed by a demon.

 A legend also says that the cemetery is haunted by the spirit of a teenager who died when his car was wrecked at a nearby bridge.
 The kid is said to walk the cemetery still today.